Slow Cooked Pulled Lamb

 4 stalks fresh rosemary

 1 lemon zest

 1 tbsp Dijon mustard

 Heat a little oil in a large frying pan over a high heat.
 Add the lamb, skin side down, and cook until browned.
 Turn over and brown the other side until browned, then set aside on a plate.
 Drain excess fat from the pan.

 Reduce the heat to medium-high, add the butter to the same pan and cook the onions for a few minutes until golden.

 Add the garlic cloves and cook for another few minutes.

 Add the wine, turn up the heat and let it bubble rapidly for a minute (scrape up any caramelised meat juices stuck to the bottom).

-Add the stock, rosemary stalks, bay leaves and lemon zest.
+Add the stock, rosemary stalks, bay leaves, garlic and lemon zest.
 Stir and carefully pour everything into your largest roasting dish.